fabricematrat/ThreeCircles/README.md

 ### in checkin-view.js,
 - on checkin-submit click send picture within the form
 - modify createListItemCustom to dispplay picture if present
+- On created, add clear file input to resetForm method

 ### Get source code from repo
 ```java